Elbani/otto_classification/README.md

-# otto_classification
-My solution for the otto product classification kaggle challenge.
+# My solution for the otto product classification kaggle challenge.

 In order to run the solution please follow these steps:

 1. Download the train.csv file here: https://www.kaggle.com/c/otto-group-product-classification-challenge/data

 2. Change the location of the train.csv file on the data_manipulation.py to the location you have the train.csv

 3. Run the main.py to see the results for Random Forest with 1000 estimators.
-If you want to run the other algorithms, just import and runt them similar to Random Forest.
+If you want to run the other algorithms, just import and run them similar to Random Forest from main.py